Maybe you are asking yourself, what is local SEO marketing and why does it matter?

-- Add keywords in your on-page elements to boost your local SEO.
+- Add keywords to your on-page elements to boost your local SEO.

 - Complete your business contact information such as name, address, and phone number (NAP) for customers to look for you.

-- Encourage customers to leave quality reviews based on the experience they’ve had with your business.
+- Encourage customers to leave quality reviews based on the experience they have had with your business.
 If you need to remove a Facebook review, read this.

 - Respond to all the reviews, be open-minded.
 Negative reviews are one of the ways for you to understand where else you can do better in your business.

-- Add at least ten quality photographs of your business in your profile for customers to recognize your business easily.
+- Add at least ten quality photographs of your business in your profile for customers to recognize your business quickly.

 - Stay active.
 Keep your business profile updated with the latest news.